IbexOpt

 IbexOpt resorts to a unique black-box strategy (whatever the input problem is) and with a very limited number of parameters.
 Needless to say, this strategy is a kind of compromise and not the best one for a given problem.

 You can directly apply this optimizer on one of the benchmark problems distributed with Ibex.
-The benchmarks are all written in the Minibex syntax and stored in an arborescence under plugins/optim/benchs/.
-If you compare the Minibex syntax of these files with the ones given to IbexSolve, you will see that a “minimize” keyword has appeared.
+The benchmarks are all written in the Minibex syntax and stored under benchs/optim/.
+If you compare the Minibex syntax of these files with the ones given to IbexSolve, you will see that a minimize keyword has appeared.

 The following result should be displayed: